zer0def/nginxinc-kubernetes-ingress/docs/content/installation/building-nginx-ingress-controller.md

 ---
+description:
+docs: DOCS-1453
+doctypes:
+- installation
-title: "Building NGINX Ingress Controller"
+title: Building NGINX Ingress Controller
-description: "Learn how to build an NGINX Ingress Controller image from source codes and upload it to a private Docker registry.
-You'll also find information on the Makefile targets and variables."
+toc: true
 weight: 200
-doctypes: ["installation"]
-toc: true
-docs: "DOCS-1453"
 ---

-{{<custom-styles>}}
+Learn how to build an NGINX Ingress Controller image from source code and upload it to a private Docker registry.
+You'll also find information on the Makefile targets and variables.

 {{<call-out "tip" "Pre-built image alternatives" >}}If you'd rather not build your own NGINX Ingress Controller image, see the [pre-built image options](#pre-built-images) at the end of this guide.{{</call-out>}}